The Visual Environment Volume component override specifies the Sky Type that HDRP renders in the Volume.

 |Use the drop-down to select the mode this Volume uses to process ambient light.

 • Static: Ambient light comes from the baked sky assigned to the Static Lighting Sky property in the Lighting window.
 This light affects both real-time and baked global illumination.
 For information on how to set up environment lighting, see the Environment Lighting documentation.

 • Dynamic: Ambient light comes from the sky that is set in the Sky > Type property of this override.
 This means that ambient light can change in real time depending on the current Volume affecting the Camera.
 If you use baked global illumination, changes to the environment lighting only affect GameObjects exclusively lit using Ambient Probes.
 If you use real-time global illumination, changes to the environment lighting affect both lightmaps and Ambient Probes.

 |Controls the orientation of the wind relative to the world-space direction x-axis.

 |Sets the global wind speed in kilometers per hour.

 Changing sky settings

-After you have set your Sky Type, if you want to override the default settings, you need to create an override for them on the Volume.
-For example, if you set the Sky Type to Gradient Sky, click Add component overrides on your Volume and add a Gradient Sky override.
+After you have set your Sky Type, if you want to override the default settings, you need to create an override for them in a Volume.
+For example, if you set the Sky Type to Gradient Sky, click Add Override on your Volume and add a Gradient Sky override.
 Then you can disable, or remove, the Procedural Sky override because the Visual Environment ignores it and uses the Gradient Sky instead.
 To disable the override, disable the checkbox to the left of the Procedural Sky title .
 To remove the override, click the drop-down menu to the right of the title and select Remove .